-The Vashon Alliance to Reduce Substance Abuse is a coalition formed by a committed group of Vashon Islanders who have come together to engage, educate and empower our community to reduce and prevent underage drug and alcohol use.
+The Vashon Alliance to Reduce Substance Abuse is a non-profit formed by a committed group of Vashon Islanders who have come together to engage, educate and empower our community to reduce and prevent underage drug and alcohol use.

-VARSA is participating in the Community Prevention and Wellness Initiative (CPWI), and has been awarded a five year grant to plan, develop, and implement community-wide strategies to reduce and prevent underage drug and alcohol use on Vashon.
+VARSA is participating in the Community Prevention and Wellness Initiative CPWI), a Washington State program to plan, develop, and implement community-wide strategies to reduce and prevent underage drug and alcohol use on Vashon.